kuri65536/GenieExamples/gnome-wiki/TypeModules.md

 # Projects/Vala/TypeModules - GNOME Wiki!

-This example shows how to use modules (plugins) within your program and how to write such modules (plugins) with Vala.
+This example shows how to use modules (plugins) within your program and how to write such modules (plugins) with Genie.
 The first thing needed is a common interface that will describe the interface between the main program and other modules / plugins.
 Interface (plugin-interface.gs):